Skip Navigation: Avoid going through Home page links and jump straight to content

 • Practice Using Toolkit Applications

-The lessons come packaged for Unix (includes Mac) and for Windows platforms.
-The lessons are provided in the four languages currently supported by NAIF: ANSI Fortran 77, ANSI C, Interactive Data Language (IDL) and MATLAB.
+The lessons come packaged for Unix (Linux, Mac OSX, Solaris) and for Windows platforms.
+The lessons are provided in the four languages currently supported by NAIF -- ANSI Fortran 77, ANSI C, Interactive Data Language (IDL) and MATLAB -- and in Python, using the third-party SpiceyPy toolkit.

-Most of the lessons are broken down into multiple steps.
+Most of the lessons are broken down into multiple steps, called tasks.
 The lesson text provides task statements, references, tips, and names of the SPICE kernels needed.
-NAIF's solution to each step is provided at the end of the step, so you may think of these lessons as "open book" exercises.
+NAIF's solution to each task is provided at the end of the task text, so you may think of these lessons as "open book" exercises.

 The SPICE kernels needed for each lesson come packaged with the lesson.
-Where appropriate one or more graphics describing the lesson's steps are also provided.
+Where appropriate, graphics depicting the lesson's objectives are also provided.